MathematicGuy/RemoteObsidian/Project Skin/Science Research Planning.md

 Building a code exam system that supports automatic scoring using chatGPT in conjunction with reviewers.

 ---
+- [ ] Find a way to help Xuan become the Chief so I can get more Reasearch Time.
+(Long Term Project + Team Benefit)
+	+ Convert my Main Ideas and Strategies to Xuan
+	+ Give Xuan the Why and Motive to do this.

 Similiar Project:
 + https://www.codegrade.com/